fido-web-pay/fido-web-pay.github.io/README.md

 ![FWP Logo](https://fido-web-pay.github.io/specification/fwp.svg)
-# FWP - Secure On-line Payments Using FIDO&reg;
+# Secure On-line Payments Using FIDO&reg;
 This site describes how _Secure_ and _Convenient_ on-line payments can be supported by extending the technology underpinning FIDO&nbsp;U2F with a Web-adapted version of EMV&reg;.